ZwerOxotnik/cc-template/readme.md

 * [contorl.lua](/control.lua) - contains logic for the system (change it to add/change commands/modules/events etc)
 * [example-1.lua](/example-1.lua) - uses as a module with simple commands (you can delete it in your mod)

-## Features

-* Filters for commands before execution a command
-* You turn on/off some commands during game via map settings
-* Error handling of commands with printing of errors

 ## LICENSE

 I'm interested in distributing code as freely as possible.

 Copyright (c) 2021 ZwerOxotnik <zweroxotnik@gmail.com>

 Licensed under the MIT licence.

 ```